 Recurrent liver cancer

-Cancer is called recurrent when it comes back after treatment.
+Cancer that comes back after treatment is called recurrent.
 Recurrence can be local (in or near the same place it started) or distant (spread to organs such as the lungs or bone).
 Treatment of liver cancer that returns after initial therapy depends on many factors, including where it comes back, the type of initial treatment, and how well the liver is functioning.
-Patients with localized resectable disease that recurs in the same spot may be eligible for further surgery or local treatments like ablation or embolization.
+Patients with localized resectable disease that recurs in the liver might be eligible for further surgery or local treatments like ablation or embolization.
 If the cancer is widespread, targeted therapy (sorafenib) or chemotherapy may be options.
 Patients may also wish to ask their doctor whether a clinical trial may be right for them.

-Treatment may also be offered to relieve pain and other symptoms.
+Treatment can also be given to relieve pain and other symptoms.
 Please be sure to discuss any symptoms you have with your cancer care team, so they may be treated effectively.